Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Related Works

-\xhdr{Activation Steering.} Activation steering is a method for manipulating the internal states of LLMs at inference time to control the model's output without needing to finetune \arxiv{or retrain} the model.
-This is achieved by adding a ``steering vector" --- computed by extracting contrastive representations of \arxiv{positive and negative datasets exemplifying a} particular behaviour from the LLM's own internal \arxiv{representations} --- to the residual stream of the model's transformer architecture. \arxiv{While there are many recent methods developed for computing and applying these vectors, most are rooted in this high-level approach.} Steering has been commonly applied in AI safety and alignment to steer away from hallucinatory and harmful responses \cite{Panickssery2023-hl, Ackerman2024-rm, Li2023-xu, zhao2024steering, Burns2022-hu, Arditi2024-il, Cao2024-bg} and aligning with other desired behaviors \cite{Yi2023-wj, Stolfo2024-vq, Liu2023-lk}, including adopting personas \cite{Konen2024-el}.
-The effect of steering can be further amplified, reduced, or even inverted through controlling the steering strength, a simple factor that is multiplied to the vector.
-This property of steering maps well to the real world preferences, which can be strong, weak, or in opposite directions.
-We aim to validate the application of steering at different magnitudes and directions in preference-based tasks.
+Activation steering is a method for manipulating the internal states of LLMs at inference time to control the model's output without any model post-training.
+This is achieved by adding a steering vector --- computed by contrasting the desirable and undesirable representations of a behaviour --- to the residual stream of the LLM.
+Steering has been commonly used in AI safety to steer away from hallucinatory or harmful responses \cite{DBLP:conf/acl/RimskyGSTHT24, li2023inference, DBLP:conf/naacl/ZhaoDHDGWHWM25, DBLP:conf/iclr/BurnsYKS23, arditi2024refusal} and aligning with other desired model behaviours \cite{dong2023steerlm, DBLP:conf/iclr/StolfoBYHN25, DBLP:conf/icml/LiuY0Z24, cao2024personalized, kirk2025neural, karny2026neural}.
+The effect of steering can be further amplified, reduced, or even inverted by controlling the steering strength, a numerical factor that is multiplied to the vector.
+This property of \camera{activation} steering maps well to real-world preferences, which can be strong, weak, or in opposite directions. \camera{Currently, applications of activation steering for LLM personalization have not studied interactions with users, nor interface designs \cite{konen2024style, he2025context, zhang2025personalized}}. \camera{Our work focuses on exploring the interaction design space of directly manipulatable LLMs, rather than improving the technical execution of activation steering.
+We adopt the existing steering method from \citeauthor{DBLP:conf/icml/RutteABH24} and apply it to a new downstream context of lifestyle planning, which is highly relevant to personalization.}

-\xhdr{LLM Personalization.} Research on personalization for LLMs is vast, ranging from adopting personas and output styles, to aligning with desirable behaviours, to customizing content (which is our main focus) \cite{Jiang2024-wm, Chen2024-yg, Tan2023-eq, Gao2024-ju, Lu2023-iq, Salemi2023-eq, Allbert2024-gu}.
-Zero- or few-shot LLMs can perform reasonably well in personalized recommendations based solely on prompt inputs \cite{Hafnar2024-nd, He2023-no, Kang2023-lv, Sanner2023-pj}.
-Retrieval-augmented generation (RAG) enables better memory of prior user utterances through storing and retrieving the user's profile whenever preferences are relevant \cite{Salemi2024-ms}.
-Other techniques like finetuning and RLHF-based methods rely on modifying the weights of the LLM for better precision to the individual, but they require more data and computation \cite{Jang2023-wa, Poddar2024-df, Li2024-fb, wang2024conditional}.
-Similarly, \arxiv{blending} reward models \cite{pitis2024improving, chenpal, yang2024rewards, chen2024pad} or merging the outputs of multiple LLMs optimized for different behaviours \cite{rame2023rewarded, Jang2023-wa, Shi2024-vt} can align LLMs towards unique combinations of preferences.
-This is \arxiv{conceptually} similar to steering, but steering vectors can be captured with no additional training, only requiring the LLM activations of small datasets of text.